#P40016. 2019 ICPC NA Qualifier Contest F - Prospecting

 输出格式

-Print two space-separated integers aa and bb, the worst-case and best-case investment Pete needs in order to clear a path to the motherlode, as described in more detail above.
+Print two space-separated integers and , the worst-case and best-case investment Pete needs in order to clear a path to the motherlode, as described in more detail above.

 样例